irisjae/react-native-keyboard-controller/README.md

 ## Key features

-- mapping keyboard appearance to animated values 😎
+- mapping keyboard movement to animated values 😎
 - missing `keyboardWillShow` / `keyboardWillHide` events are available on Android 😍
 - module for changing soft input mode on Android 🤔
 - reanimated support 🚀
 - interactive keyboard dismissing 👆📱
+- works with any navigation library 🧭
 - and more is coming...
 Stay tuned! 😊

 ## Installation